barbazul/1kfa/mod_guide_player.md

     GM Note: this is a great way to stretch your improv muscles.
 Say "Yes, and..." no matter if they identify the Blood-Bound as tiny, parasitic insects or as monstrous, extradimensional dark gods.

-**Note:** Entreat the Blood-Bound is not available during a One-Shot Campaign, because it requires the use of Wounds.

 ## Channel the Living Light